 I have experienced different Teslas and I'm not afraid to say, the acceleration of the PD version made me feel sick.
 Tesla has reached the limits of 'usable performance' much

 quicker than expected.

-The only problem I have with the electric cars is their weight.
-But that is my problem - I haven't heard a single SUV driver complaining about the weight of their vehicles.
+The only problem I have with the electric cars, is their weight.
+But that is my problem - I haven't heard of a single SUV driver complaining about the weight of their vehicles.